-We found MYE-M emerged at four-month-old particularly interesting as this type of microglia uniquely expressed a set of genes (e.g. Lpl, Cst7, lgf1, ltgax, Lgals3, Spp1) (Figure 5A), which were also the signature genes of the disease-associated microglia (DAM) identified from the brain of Alzheimer's disease(Keren-Shaul et al., 2017).
-However, when comparing the upregulated genes in MYE-M (Excel table 1 sheet 4mTgBr cluster 3 MYE-M) with that in DAM, we found that only 13% of the up-regulated genes in MYE-M were expressed in DAM (Figure 5B).
-This observation suggests that MYE-M and DAM are related but distinct microglial subtypes induced in the HIV-1 gp120 transgenic and the Alzheimer's disease models, respectively.
+We found that MYE-M emerged in the four-month-old cortice particularly interesting as this type of microglia uniquely expressed a set of genes (e.g. Lpl, Cst7, Igf1, Itgax, Lgals3, Spp1) (Figure 5A), which were also the signature genes of the disease-associated microglia (DAM) identified from the brain of Alzheimer disease (Keren-Shaul et al., 2017).
+However, when comparing the upregulated genes in MYE-M (Table S1 sheet 4mTgBr\cluster\3\MYE-M) with those in DAM, we found that only 13% of the up-regulated genes in MYE-M were expressed in DAM (Figure 5B).
+This observation suggests that MYE-M and DAM are related but distinct microglial subtypes induced in the HIV-1 gp120 Tg and the Alzheimer disease models, respectively.
 To verify MYE-M in vivo, we performed RNAscope in situ hybridization (ISH) of Cst7 mRNA, in combination with Iba1 immunostaining.
 The results showed Cst7 mRNA in clusters of microglia in the four-month-old Tg cortex (Figure 5C).
-Cst7+ lba1+ microglia consisted of < 1% of total cortical microglia in the Wt but increased to 12% in the Tg mice (Figure 5D).
-We also performed immunostaining of Lgals3, another MYE-M marker.
-Lgals3+ lba1+ microglia in the four-month-old Wt cortex only consisted of 1~2% of total cortical microglia, while Lgals3+ lba1+ microglia made up ~10% of the cortical microglia in the four-month-old Tg mice (Figure 5E and 5F), consistent with the finding of 11% MYE-M revealed by scRNA-seq analysis.
-In contrast to the cortex, both Cst7+ lba1+ and Lgals3+ Iba1+ microglia were very low in the four-month Wt and Tg spinal cord (Figures 5D and 5F).
+Cst7+ Iba1+ microglia consisted of <1% of total cortical microglia

+Figure 5.
+Verification of MYE-M in the Wt and Tg spinal and cortical tissue of four-month-old mice